kanaadp/railspokeproject/answers.md

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

+You can pass in the trainer as a path, as it automatically generates the path from the trainer class.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+The rails flash stores the string from errors to a hash with the key error.
+If there is a message (e.g. an error), application.html.erb will render the string in the floating box at the top.

 # Give us feedback on the project and decal below!